 Business Loans

-In addition to this, the Chancellor announced that applications are now extended for the Government’s coronavirus loan schemes until the end of November.
-Meaning that businesses now have another chance to apply for the Coronavirus Business Interruption Loan Scheme, the Coronavirus Large Business Interruption Loan Scheme, the Bounce Back Loan Scheme and the Future Fund.
+Additionally, the Chancellor announced that applications for Government-backed loan schemes are extended until the end of November.
+This means businesses now have more time to apply for CBILS, the Coronavirus Large Business Interruption Loan Scheme, the Bounce Back Loan Scheme, and the Future Fund.

 Job Support Scheme